jonschlinkert/templates/README.md

 * `options` **{Object}**
 * `returns` **{Object}**: Returns the collection.

-Create a cached view collection.
+Create a cached file collection.
+When the collection emits a `file`, the file is also cached on `app` to make lookups more performant.

 **Params**